matloff/TidyverseSkeptic/README.md

 is a goal, new versions of Tidy libraries are often incompatible with older ones, a very serious problem in the software engineering world.

+3. Indeed, the **Tidyverse is general is far too complex for learners without prior coding background**, causing what psychologists call
+<i>cognitive overload</i>.

+4. Thus, contrary to the claim made by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers, **I would argue that, on the contrary, the Tidyverse makes R *harder* to learn for this group.**

+### RStudio's role in R, an open source project

-3. The dominance of the commercial entity RStudio in an open-source project is key:  **It is NOT the case that Tidyverse rose to prominence due to sheer quality in a free market of ideas.**  Instead, that prominence arose from the deep-pocket resources of, and especially,
+4. The dominance of the commercial entity RStudio in an open-source project is key:  **It is NOT the case that Tidyverse rose to prominence due to sheer quality in a free market of ideas.**  Instead, that prominence arose from the deep-pocket resources of, and especially,